-The popularity of Scotland as a cruising ground for continental boat owners, particularly those wishing to follow the path of Bjorn Larsson and sail ‘The Celtic Ring’, has meant that many visiting boats will now call in to some of the East Coast destinations enroute to either the Caledonian Canal or the Pentland Firth.
-As some of the facilities are smaller than others it is therefore advisable to check in advance whether or not a berth is likely to be available. an overnight stay.
+The popularity of Scotland as a cruising ground for continental boat owners, particularly those wishing to follow the path of Bjorn Larsson and sail ‘The Celtic Ring’, has meant that many visiting boats will now call in to some of the east coast destinations en route to either the Caledonian Canal or the Pentland Firth.
+As some of the facilities are smaller than others, it is advisable to check berth availability in advance.

-Further north beyond Anstruther and the Fife peninsula, pontoon facilities are also available at Tayport near to the mouth of the River Tay, and a short distance across the estuary there is now a marina facility at Arbroath.
-North of this is the longest stretch of ‘pontoon free’ coastline, the next facility being at Peterhead Marina some 60 miles further north.
-However, this does not mean that there is nowhere to stop as Aberdeenshire Council now encourages yachts to visit many of its harbours along the coast.
-Some of these are ideally located for exploring Royal Deeside, whilst others offer a range of shops and restaurants in which to relax.
+Further north, beyond Anstruther and the Fife peninsula, pontoon facilities are available at Tayport, near the mouth of the River Tay, and a short distance across the estuary there is a marina facility at Arbroath.
+North of this is the longest stretch of ‘pontoon-free’ coastline, the next facility being at Peterhead Bay Marina some 60 miles away.
+However, there are still places to stop as Aberdeenshire Council now encourages yachts to visit many of its harbours.
+Some of these are ideally located for exploring Royal Deeside, while others offer a range of shops and restaurants.